jiang-du/BlazePose-tensorflow/README.md

 The original paper is "BlazePose: On-device Real-time Body Pose tracking" by Valentin Bazarevsky, Ivan Grishchenko, Karthik Raveendran, Tyler Zhu, Fan Zhang, and Matthias Grundmann.
 Available on [arXiv](https://arxiv.org/abs/2006.10204).

+Since I do not have the full settings provided by the original author.
+There might be something different from the original paper.
+Please forgive me if I write something wrong.

+Works are in process.
+The current version does not stand for the full functions.

 ## Requirements

 It is highly recommented to run this code on Ubuntu 20.04 with Anaconda environment.